 Scholarly Commons Citation

 Byrne, J. Peter, "Basic Themes For Regulatory Takings Litigation" (1999).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1570.
+1570.